Relationships, Health and Sex Education

 As a Trust we are committed to working in partnership with all parents and stakeholders within it.
 We would therefore like to thank all those parents in each of our Trust schools who took the time to complete our survey as your feedback is invaluable as we strive to work together for all our pupils.

-We have carefully reviewed all the feedback provided and a summary of the results of our survey can be viewed via the link below.
+We carefully reviewed all the feedback provided and a summary of the results of our survey can be viewed via the link below.
 We are very pleased to report that the overall response to our draft Policy and Agreed Curriculum Content was overwhelmingly positive.
-Therefore, the Policy has been approved by the CCLT Board for adoption by all Trust schools, effective from 1st January 2021.
+Therefore, the Policy was approved by the CCLT Board for adoption by all Trust schools, effective from 1st January 2021.

 - Ensure the Trust’s Policy for RHSE and the Agreed Curriculum Content is incorporated appropriately into their own school’s overarching Policy for Personal, Health, Social and Economic (PHSE) Education and make any revisions to the PHSE Policy and schemes of work as necessary

 - Ensure appropriate information is provided to parents to enable them to further understand what their children will be learning about, and how and when this will be delivered in their school, so that parents are able to support their children’s learning and understanding of the PHSE curriculum